r-chowdhury/district/README.md

-Extract census blocks and populations python3  read_census_blocks.py <input directory name> <output_filename>
+Extract census blocks and populations python3  census_block.py <census block shape filename> <output_filename>
-where <input directory name> contains shape file specifying census blocks, e.g.
+where <census block shape filename> is name of shape file (not including suffix) specifying census blocks, e.g.
           abblock010_44_pophu/tabblock2010_44_pophu
-which can be downloaded from https://www.census.gov/geo/maps-data/data/tiger-data.html (Select Population & Housing Unit Counts -- Blocks, then select a state.)
+The directory can be downloaded as a zip file from https://www.census.gov/geo/maps-data/data/tiger-data.html (Select Population & Housing Unit Counts -- Blocks, then select a state.)

 The output file written has one line per client point.
-It specifies the x coordinate (longitude), the y coordinate (latitude), and the population assigned to that point.
+It specifies the ID number of the corresponding census block, the x coordinate (longitude), the y coordinate (latitude), and the population assigned to that point.
 The script selects the point to be the centroid of the census block shape.
-(WHAT HAPPENS IF THE SHAPE CONSISTS OF MULTIPLE POLYGONS?)

-Also, extract the boundary polygons of a state: python3 read_state_shapefile.py <ST> <input directory name>
- where <ST> is the two-letter abbreviation for a state, and <input directory name>
-is the name of a directory (not including suffix) giving shape records for state boundaries, e.g. cb_2016_us_state_500k as downloaded from https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html
+(If a census block consists of multiple polygons, each polygon is treated separately, and the population is treated as zero.

 Next, compute the clustering using do_redistrict <k> <input_filename>